Abandoned & Little-Known Airfields:

 with the longest being the 6,500' northeast/southwest strip.

-as well as a large building (the former B-25 factory?) on a ramp on the south side of the field.
+and the former B-25 modification center was depicted on a ramp on the south side of the field.

 The airport was said to offer repairs & fuel, and the manager was listed as William Green.